Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

 \begin{proof} Let $f$ be some fiber.
 Since we keep $s$ and $f$ Cartier, there are line bundles $L_s$ and $L_f$ on $X_{LR}(\ell)$ which when restricted to the central fiber are $\mathcal{O}(s)$ and $\mathcal{O}(f)$ respectively.
 By constancy of the Euler characteristic, $\chi(\mathcal{O}(s))=1$ and $\chi(\mathcal{O}(f))= 2$.
 Since $h^0(\cO(s))=1$, $h^0(\cO(f))=2$ and $h^0(\cO(-s))=h^0(\cO(-f))=0$ on every fiber, it follows from Serre duality that $h^1(\mathcal{O}(s))=h^1(\mathcal{O}(f))=0$ on every fiber.
 By Cohomology and Base Change \cite[III.12.11]{hartshorne1977algebraic-geometry} we conclude that $H^0(L_s)$ and $H^0(L_f)$ surject onto the corresponding spaces of sections on the central fiber.
 Thus, we can ensure that $s$ and $f$ are flat limits of curves.
 Note that for any choice of $f$, the line bundle $L_f$ is the same on the general fiber, and so any $f$ is the limit of a section from the same linear system.

 A local analytic model of the smoothing shows that any simple node of a fiber of $X_{0,LR}(\ell)\rightarrow \mathbb{P}^1\cup\cdots\cup\mathbb{P}^1$ lying on a double curve gets smoothed.
-So the nodes of $s$ are necessarily smoothed to give a smooth genus $0$ curve, and similarly a generic choice of $f$ must be the limit of a smooth genus $1$ curve.
+So any representative of $f$ which is not very singular is the limit of a smooth genus $1$ curve: Each node lies on the double locus.
+Similarly, the nodes of $s$ are necessarily smoothed to give a smooth genus $0$ curve.
 So the general fiber of $X_{LR}(\ell)$ is an elliptic K3 surface with fiber and section classes $f$ and $s$.

 Thus, the only fibers which can be limits of singular fibers of the elliptic fibration are the very singular fibers.
-If the ends $L,R=1$ the generic choice of $X_{0,LR}(\ell)$ has $24$ distinct very singular fibers with only one node not lying on a double curve.
+If the ends are $L,R=1$, the generic choice of $X_{0,LR}(\ell)$ has $24$ distinct very singular fibers with only one node not lying on a double curve.
 Hence they must be limits of at worst $I_1$ Kodaira fibers on a smoothing.
 By counting, each very singular fiber is the flat limit of an $I_1$ fiber.

 It remains to show that the when $\ell_1>0$ for end type $L$ or $R=2,3$ the two non-reduced vertical components of $R$ are each limits of two singular fibers.
 This again follows from counting, along with a monodromy argument which shows these two components of $R$ must be limits of an equal number of singular fibers.